Skip to main content

 Former TradFi analyst turned full-time stablecoin researcher.
 Covering real-world costs, yields, and spending options across emerging markets.
 We only recommend platforms we personally use.

-P2P premiums from Binance and OKX verified merchants, updated Mar 20, 09:05 PM UTC.
+P2P premiums from Binance, OKX, Bybit, and HTX verified merchants, updated 23 days ago.
 Fees, rates, and availability change frequently — always verify on the official platform before transacting.